Florida Department of Highway Safety and Motor Vehicles

 The Florida Department of Highway Safety and Motor Vehicles (FLHSMV) is a statutorily established cabinet agency of Florida government.

 In 1969, under Governor Claude Kirk, the Department of Motor Vehicles and the Department of Public Safety were merged forming the Department of Highway Safety and Motor Vehicles.
 The agency head of FLHSMV is the governor and Cabinet, with authority delegated to the executive director.
 The executive director has functional responsibility for directing, monitoring, supervising, coordinating, and administering all activities of the department.
 The executive director ensures that FLHSMV's mission and objectives are being followed, pursuant to the Florida Statutes and Florida Administrative Code.
 The department provides oversight and services in partnership with the various 67 Florida county tax collectors for the issuance of driver licenses, the Florida drivers license handbook registrations and titling of automobiles, trailers, boats, and mobile homes.
 Florida residents who are at least 15 years old can obtain a learner license after meeting the requirements.

 Mission

-Providing Highway Safety and Security through excellence in service, education and enforcement.
+Their mission is "providing Highway Safety and Security through excellence in service, education, and enforcement".